rock1357/Chronoamperometric-peak-analyzer/README.md

 # Chronoamperometric-peak-analyzer
 # what is it?
-This program is made in order to select and integrate the peaks present in a chronoamperometric time trace; the chronoamperometric time trace is a trace that show the current peaks related with the impact of nanoparticles (in water solution) against the working electrode.
+This programme is used to select and integrate the peak values present in a chronoamperometric time trace;
+the chronoamperometric time trace is a trace showing the current peaks associated with the impact of nanoparticles (in water solution) on the working electrode.
-The oxidation/reduction of such NPs, as consequence of the impact, is stimulated by the presence of: a) chathalist molecules b) bias use c) Stimulation by light (if in the case of organic nanoparticles).
+The oxidation/reduction of such NPs, as a result of the impact, is stimulated by the presence of: a) Chathalist molecules b) Bias voltage c) Stimulation by light (in the case of organic nanoparticles).
-Then the goal is to make a software able to extract the peaks that are more probable to be realted to NPs discharge processes and not to the background noise.
+The aim is then to develop software capable of extracting the peaks that are more likely to be due to the discharge processes of the NPs and not to the background noise.
-For this aim is advisable to relize at least two chronoamperometric recording in which we measure just the background noise (coming from the solution itself) in the first registration, and the nanoparticle impacts in the second (after having injected them in the solution).
+For this purpose, it is advisable to make at least two chronoamperometric recordings, measuring only the background noise (coming from the solution itself) in the first recording and the nanoparticle impacts (after they have been injected into the solution) in the second recording.
-Nevertheless the noise measurement is not necessary for the analyzer.
+Nevertheless, the noise measurement is not necessary for the analyser.
-If the noise time trace is taken, the analyzer will use this information to set a level below which there is a (>60%) probability that those peaks comes from sthocastic fluctuations at microscopic level: it calculates the standard deviation of the noise.
+When the time trace of the noise is recorded, the analyser uses this information to set a value below which there is a (> 60%) probability that these spikes originate from sthokastic fluctuations at the microscopic level: It calculates the standard deviation of the noise.

-Below there is an example of the circuit with which i was able to obtain the chronoamperometric trace.
+Below is an example of the circuit I used to obtain the chronoamperometric curve.
-We can use a two electrode set-up: only working and reference ones are present here; This circuit  can be approximated as a capacitance in parallel to a resistor.
-Next to this latter ther can be an amplifier of the signal (in this case a femto-current aplifier DPLCA-200 model), it is enclosed in the second square.
+We can use a setup with two electrodes: only the working and reference electrodes are present here; this circuit can be approximated as a capacitance in parallel with a resistor.
+A signal amplifier can be connected to the latter (in this case a femtocurrent amplifier DPLCA-200), which is enclosed in the second square.
 At the and there is the representation of a data acquier (as the lock in amplfier or an analog digilent data reciever).